preview for Grocery Shopping for a Healthy Lifestyle

 LauriPatterson//Getty Images

-Beans are a great combination of plant-based protein and fiber that can help you fight cravings, notes Kimberlain.
+Beans are a great combination of plant-based protein and fiber that can help you fight cravings, Kimberlain says.
 You can enjoy them on their own or pair them with whole grain chips or veggie sticks for a savory, yet healthy snack option.

 Buy it now